datajanitor/diaries/README.md

 * California public salaries database - Scraping the links to the zip files, downloading them, and combining the CSV files into one.
 * Congressional tweets - Getting the tweets and profiles of current members of Congress, via batch request to the Twitter API
 * Popular baby names by state - combining the state files into a single CSV and doing some convenient calculations, such as rank-per-state-per-year
+* Dallas crime reports - Sanely download hundreds of zip files from a FTP site

 ## Purpose